cmu-delphi/covidcast/R-packages/covidcast/DEVELOP.md

 1. Run the unit tests with `devtools::test()` and ensure they pass.
 2. If you have added any new features (new functions, new options, etc.), add a brief description to `NEWS.md` to the next listed version number.
+Also ensure that new functions or datasets are listed in the reference in `_pkgdown.yml` so they appear in a good place in the documentation website.
 3. If you changed any documentation, rebuild the documentation with `devtools::document()` and then `pkgdown::build_site()`.
 (This can be slow, because our vignettes take a long time to build.)